sillageeee/xenzhub/README.md

     local closestPlayer, shortestDistance = nil, AimbotFOV
     for _, player in pairs(Players:GetPlayers()) do
         if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("Head") then
+            -- Checar se está no mesmo time if AimbotTeamCheck and player.Team == LocalPlayer.Team then continue
+            end

             local head = player.Character.Head
             local pos, visible = Camera:WorldToViewportPoint(head.Position)
             if visible then